 Comment Moderation: You need not use this option when you enabled the previous option which will send all comments to moderation.
 If you disabled the previous option then you need to use this option.

 Comment Blacklist: If you write any words in this area, comments which contain those words will automatically be sent to spam folder.
 You need not moderate them.

-Next section is Avatar section.
+The next section is the Avatar section.
 You need to enable it.
 It shows the comment author profile image next to his name.
-WordPress uses Gravatar service to show the image.
-If the author does not have profile image associated with his Email on Gravatar, WordPress will show the symbol which was set in Default Avatar section.
+WordPress uses the Gravatar service to show the image.
+If the author does not have a profile image associated with his Email on Gravatar, WordPress will show the symbol which was set in the Default Avatar section.
 You can select any one of the images as a default avatar.

-When you upload any image, WordPress will create 4 to 5 different sized images from a single image.
-It will consume your server hard disk storage.
-If you use image compressor plugins like Shortpixel, it will compress 5 images and charge you for 5 images even if you upload one image.
+When you upload an image, WordPress will create 4 to 5 different sized images from a single image.
+It will consume your server’s hard disk storage.
+If you use image compressor plugins like Shortpixel (50% Extra Credits Link) or EWWW Image Optimizer, it will compress 5 images and charge you for 5 images even if you upload one image.
 To avoid this problem, you can use Media settings effectively.

 - Related: How I compress images up to 80% for my WordPress website

 - Don’t you resize images for the website?
 You must do.
 Read Why?